sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 $$
 for each concept $Z$ that is causally separable with $W$.

 Now, in order to work with concept representations (i.e. look at similarities, projections, etc.), we need to define an inner product.
-They provide the following definition:
+They provide the following definition <d-cite key="park2024linearrepresentationhypothesisgeometry"></d-cite>:

 $\textbf{Definition 3.1 (Causal Inner Product).}$ A $\textit{causal inner product}$ $\langle \cdot, \cdot \rangle_\mathcal{C}$ on $\overline{\Gamma} \simeq \mathbb{R}^d$ is an inner product such that
 $$